GeorgiKeranov/motocross-enduro-parts/plugins/wpforms-lite/readme.txt

 * <a href="https://wpforms.com/addons/offline-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Offline Forms</a> - Let your visitors save their entered data offline and submit when their internet connection is restored.
 * <a href="https://wpforms.com/addons/form-pages-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Form Landing Pages</a> - Create "distraction-free" form landing pages to boost conversions.
 Great Google Forms and Wufoo alternative.
 * <a href="https://wpforms.com/addons/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Conversational Forms</a> - Interactive form layout that makes your form feels more human and boost overall completion rate.
 Great for surveys and registration forms.
 Perfect Typeform alternative for WordPress without the high costs.
+* <a href="https://wpforms.com/addons/webhooks-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Webhooks</a> - Send form entry data to secondary tools and external services.
+No code required, and no need for a third party connector.
+* <a href="https://wpforms.com/addons/user-journey-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">User Journey Reporting</a> - Discover the steps your visitors take before they submit your forms.
+Right in the WordPress dashboard, you can easily see the content that’s driving the most valuable form conversions.

 = Integrations =